ryan-roemer/loose-bits/_posts/2012-01-06-authenticated-static-html-site-with-google-app-engine.md

 layout: post
 title: Hosting an Authenticated, Static HTML Web Site on Google App Engine
-description: Google App Engine provides an easy framework for hosting a static site and providing extensible user authentication based on Google Apps, or OpenID accounts.
+description: Google App Engine provides an easy framework for hosting a static site and providing extensible user authentication based on Google Apps or OpenID accounts.
 This makes App Engine a great (and inexpensive) resource for quickly hosting static HTML content limited to an appropriate user domain.
 date: 2012-01-06 14:00:00 UTC